MyFGitAccount/KPD_LOGBOOK/log.md

     - Export uses html2canvas, which may fail on large calendars due to canvas size limits in browsers.
   - **Trade-offs:**
     - Static JS array vs. Database: Chose static for simplicity and speed (no DB queries), but trades off scalability.
 For 1000+ courses, DB would be better but adds latency/complexity.
-    - FullCalendar vs. Custom Grid: FullCalendar handles dragging/resizing out-of-box, but it's a heavy dependency (增加了 bundle size ~200KB).
+    - FullCalendar vs. Custom Grid: FullCalendar handles dragging/resizing out-of-box, but it's a heavy dependency (increase bundle size ~200KB).
   - **Better Alternatives Considered/Rejected:**
     - **Google Calendar Integration:** Rejected due to privacy concerns (student data syncing) and dependency on external APIs (potential downtime).
     - **Server-Side Rendering:** Could use Node to generate SVG timetables, but increases server load; client-side is faster for users.